codesurfers/codesurfers.github.io/content/links.md

 - [Mercurial](http://hginit.com/01.html)

-Supposedly easier to learn than Git.
+Mercurial is supposedly easier to learn and use when compared to Git.
 This tutorial covers the basics of version control using Mercurial.

 - [Pro Git](http://git-scm.com/book)

-A good introduction to the powerful Git version control system.
+A solid introduction to the powerful Git version control system.

 ### Command-line